pwighton/ci-qms/QM-001--QualityManual.md

 The QM identifies several Standard Operating Procedures (SOPs) and Work Instructions (WIs).
-These SOPs and WIs identify activities, documents and records to be produced as part of desining and conducting *clincal investigations*.
+These SOPs and WIs identify activities, documents and records to be produced as part of designing and conducting *clinical investigations*.
 Documents may include specifications, study plans, reports, etc. Records may include meeting minutes, test results, etc. and provide evidence that activities required by SOPs have been performed.

-__NewInstitue__ Executive Management is responsible for periodically assessing the effectiveness of the QMS against defined quality objectives in order to ensure __NewInstitue__'s *clincal investigations* are developed and conducted in a manner consistent with the QMS and that its *clincal investigations* are conducted ethically and produce high-quality, reliable scientific data.
+__NewInstitue__ Executive Management is responsible for periodically assessing the effectiveness of the QMS against defined quality objectives in order to ensure __NewInstitue__'s *clinical investigations* are developed and conducted in a manner consistent with the QMS and that its *clinical investigations* are conducted ethically and produce high-quality, reliable scientific data.

-The following processes have been identified as critical to the design and conduct of ethical and reliable *clincal investigations*:
+The following processes have been identified as critical to the design and conduct of ethical and reliable *clinical investigations*:

 -   Design Controls
 -   Document and Records Controls